kunigami/kunigami.github.io/blog/_posts/2024-06-03-coroutines-in-cpp.md

 }
 {% endhighlight %}

-Let's now cover the promise class, which goes hand-in-hand with a coroutine handler.
+A coroutine handle is a very thin layer on top of a promise, which contains the bulk of the logic.
+It's almost like a pointer.
+Let's then cover the promise class.

 ## Promise